Salt Lake City Divorce Lawyers

 Experienced Legal Representation for Divorce

 The laws pertaining to the various issues in a divorce are complex and nuanced.
-Our Salt Lake City divorce lawyers are knowledgeable of all aspects of divorce law and can provide reliable information about how the law pertains to your situation.
+Our Salt Lake City family law attorneys are knowledgeable about all aspects of divorce law and can provide reliable information about how the law pertains to your situation.
 We provide realistic advice about your situation and promote your rights in negotiations or in court.

 - Child Custody – We work with clients to develop a parenting plan that works for both parents and the children.
 The court makes decisions based on the best interests of the children.